WayneDW/WayneDW.github.io/_pages/about.md

 I am a researcher at Morgan Stanley.
-My interest is to study sequential sampling.
-The applications include, but not limited to diffusion models, Language models, and stochastic volatility models in finance.
+My current interest is to study sequential Monte Carlo sampling.
+The applications include, but not limited to inference-time scaling and steering of diffusion models and Language models, and stochastic volatility models in finance.

 Apr, 2025.
 Honored to present **On Generation of Latent Diffusion in the FX Market** at Columbia's [Practitioners’ Seminar 2025](https://www.math.columbia.edu/mafn/practitioners-seminar-2025/).